+HIGHLIGHTS OF FINDINGS: WATER SUFFICIENCY
-- Comprehensive review and subsequent restructuring of the entire water sector governance. - Assess the resilience of major water resources and infrastructures, manage supply and demand, manage water quality, and promote conservation.

-Climate change is expected to exacerbate the water shortages from increasing and competing demand and deteriorating water supplies, both in terms of quality and quantity, and this presents significant challenges for water supply and other management concerns, drought preparedness, flood and disaster management.

-Executive Order 318 'Promoting Sustainable Forest Management in the Philippines', Executive Order 533 'Adopting Integrated Coastal Management (ICM) as a National Strategy to Ensure the Sustainable Development of the Country's Coastal and Marine Environment and Resources and Establishing Supporting Mechanisms for Its Implementation', DAO 2004-2009 re Community Based Forest Management (CBFM)

-Countryside Loan Fund (CLF) of the Land Bank of the Philippines (LBP); Philippine Water Revolving Fund (PWRF) and the Environmental Development Program (EDP) of the Development Bank of the Philippines (DBP)

-River Basin Control Office (DENR-RBCO), National Economic Development Authority, Local Water Utilities Administration, National Water Resources Board

-Potable Water Supply Program or Sagana at Ligtas na Tubig sa Lahat (Salintubig)

-Framework for Integrated River Basin Management and Development (IRBMD)
+KEY INFORMATION TARGET INTERMEDIATE Comprehensive review and subsequent restructuring of the entire water sector OUTCOME governance.
+Assess the resilience of major water resources and infrastructures, manage supply and demand, manage water quality, and promote conservation.
+CONTEXT Climate change is expected to exacerbate water shortages from increasing and competing demand and deteriorating water supplies, both in terms of quality and quantity, and this presents significant challenges for water supply and other management concerns, drought preparedness, flood and disaster management.
+SUPPORTING POLICIES Executive Order 318 'Promoting Sustainable Forest Management in the Philippines', Executive Order 533 'Adopting Integrated Coastal Management (ICM) as a National Strategy to Ensure the Sustainable Development of the Country's Coastal and Marine Environment and Resources and Establishing Supporting Mechanisms for Its Implementation', DAO 2004-2009 re Community Based Forest Management (CBFM) Countryside Loan Fund (CLF) of the Land Bank of the Philippines (LBP); Philippine Water FUNDING (SOURCES, GRANTS ETC) Revolving Fund (PWRF) and the Environmental Development Program (EDP) of the Development Bank of the Philippines (DBP) PERIOD COVERED 2011-2016 INVOLVED AGENCIES River Basin Control Office (DENR-RBCO), National Economic Development Authority, Local Water Utilities Administration, National Water Resources Board KEY PROJECTS, Potable Water Supply Program or Sagana at Ligtas na Tubig sa Lahat (Salintubig) FLAGSHIP ACTIONS Framework for Integrated River Basin Management and Development (IRBMD) RELEVANT STUDIES

-- Several policies were enacted: (i) promoting and/or supporting the further mainstreaming of climate change adaptation, (ii) identifying 18 Major River Basins (MRBs) as priority for climate adaptation interventions, and (iii) addressing and/ or promoting adaptation actions to specific climate-related risks.
-These guided the formulation of sectoral roadmaps with set priority development objectives to be achieved in the long term, as well as adaptation-contributory programs to achieve the development targets set in the roadmaps. - In 2012, the Cabinet Cluster on Climate Change Adaptation and Mitigation Resolution No. 2012-001 declared a total of 18 MRBs as priority areas for government interventions.
+- Several policies were enacted: (i) promoting and/or supporting the further mainstreaming of climate change adaptation, (ii) identifying 18 Major River Basins (MRBs) as priority for climate adaptation interventions, and (iii) addressing and/or promoting adaptation actions to specific climate-related risks.
+These guided the formulation of sectoral roadmaps with set priority development objectives to be achieved in the long-term, as well as adaptation-contributory programs to achieve the development targets set in the roadmaps. - In 2012, the Cabinet Cluster on Climate Change Adaptation and Mitigation Resolution No. 2012-001 declared a total of 18 MRBs as priority areas for government interventions.

-There are conflicting boundary claims on the ground based on CBFM agreements, ancestral domain claims, LGU zoning regimes and defined watershed reserves.
+• There are conflicting boundary claims on the ground based on CBFM agreements, ancestral domain claims, LGU zoning regimes and defined watershed reserves.
 It resulted in responsibility, authority and accountability unclearly defined as bases for coherent, convergent action and services delivery.
 Coupled with policy instabilities, it left doubt affecting community perception whether the government guarantees are reliable.

 - NEDA coordinates integrated national policy formulation and planning, and NWRB is the coordinating and regulatory agency for the sector.
 DENR-RBCO provides inputs to policy having an overview of interventions implemented within river catchment basins including river basin infrastructure development, flood control, environmental protection and integrated water resources management.
-As LCCAPs and local development/ investment plans integrate the IRBMD master plans, the DILG and LGUs are integral to the policy-making structure by providing empirical bases for adapting policy / programming according to local experiences. - River basin organizations (RBOs) are multi-sectoral organizations created through MOAs, and their specific structural configurations depend on the functional needs of the basin (specified by IRBMD master plans.
+As LCCAPs and local development/ investment plans integrate the IRBMD master plans, the DILG and LGUs are integral to the policy-making structure by providing empirical bases for adapting policy / programming according to local experiences. - River basin organizations (RBOs) are multi-sectoral organizations created through MOAs, and their specific structural configurations depend on the functional needs of the basin specified by IRBMD master plans.